cs1302uga/cs1302-c4-alpha/README.rst

 This project will also require you to apply some of the new concepts covered in |course|, including named packages, exception (creating and handling), and Java development in a Unix environment.
-If you have actively engaged with the |course| course content offered so far this semester, then you should be able to comfortably, but not necesarilly quickly, complete those aspects of the project by applying what you have practiced and learned from your content engagement.
+If you have actively engaged with the |course| course content offered so far this semester, then you should be able to comfortably, but not necessarily quickly, complete those aspects of the project by applying what you have practiced and learned from your content engagement.

 Finally, this project may require you to do things that you have never been given explicit